Gianluca Pegoraro, Ph.D.

 The High-Throughput Imaging Facility (HiTIF) is equipped with instrumentation and software for the automation of sample preparation, image acquisition and image analysis.
 Assays are generally run in either a 96- or 384-well imaging plates, and samples can either be fixed prior to image acquisition for end-point assays, or imaged live for time-lapse experiments.
 High-throughput image acquisition is performed on two Yokogawa spinning disk imaging platforms.
 Depending on the image acquisition parameters, the HiTIF output can reach up to 100,000 images per day.
 Custom image analysis routines are built and run using Columbus software on dedicated HiTIF workstations and/or on the Columbus image analysis server.
 In addition, we also take advantage of the scientific Python stack for custom-designed image analysis pipelines.
 The HiTIF staff is available to advise users on the experimental set-up and to assist and train them in every phase of the High-Content Imaging workflow.

-More details regarding HiTIF instrumentation, publications, imaging fees, and the assay development process can be found at the HiTIF wiki site.
+More details regarding HiTIF instrumentation, publications, and the assay development process can be found at the HiTIF webpage.

 To ask for more information and to initiate project collaborations, please contact Dr. Pegoraro at the email address listed above.

 Dynamic imaging of nascent RNA reveals general principles of transcription dynamics and stochastic splice site selection